TomSssM/MyCodewars/task-archieve/longest-sequence-of-1s/task.md

 It is one of those tasks where you use one pointer to iterate the array as well as one or more counters that we may or may not reset sometimes

+__Note:__ a counter is a variable that holds some number which we are going to change, increase or decrease per iteration (and if we say reset the counter it means assign to the counter the value that it had before we started iterating the array)

 </details>

 ---